A solution like no other in High-Temperature GPC/SEC:

 Sample degradation has been present historically in SEC analyses due to long dissolution times, the use of stirrers, and the presence of oxygen in the vials.
 However, when using GPC-IR®, sample degradation is significantly minimized thanks to the exact time of dissolution for each sample, gentle shaking, and a purge with nitrogen into the vials.
 Furthermore, dissolution time can now be shortened due to an efficient and homogeneous heat transfer to the vials.

-The GPC One® Calculations Software was developed with the leaders in the industry in order to meet the needs of both, highly experienced users and new ones well.
+The GPC One® Calculations Software was developed with the leaders in the industry in order to meet the needs of both, highly experienced users and new ones as well.
 All the detectors’ signals are integrated to become the most comprehensive calculations software package available in the market.
 The GPC One® Software is complemented with built-in customizable reports and statistical quality control tools.

 GPC-IR® is designed to easily access each component and facilitate the maintenance tasks when needed.